44th TACTICAL FIGHTER SQUADRON

 Franklin A. Caras (Kyriakos or Kyreakos) was born on January 19, 1934, in Spanish Fork, Utah County and was the son of the Greek immigrant Angel Caras and his wife Mary Caras (Sorenson).
 Angel was almost 15 years old when he left Greece around 1912 and his heritage was from Leontion village in Achaia district in Peloponnese.
-The couple was blessed to have 6 children.
+The couple was blessed to have 10 children, 4 boys and 6 girls.
 In approximately 1935, Angel Caras imported three bred Suffolk ewes from Canada.
 His oldest son, Earnest, wanted to begin a flock of sheep as a Future Farmers of America project.
 At one time the business consisted of father, Angel, sons, Earnest, Andrew, Franklin, and Jim.
 They called it Angel Caras and Sons.
 Later Angel became a Mormon and both he and his wife Mary were the first Mormon missionaries in Greece and while getting back home he met his family members in his village.
 Franklin graduated from Spanish Fork High School and attended Utah State University in Logan where he was affiliated with ROTC and applied for pilot training in the United States Air Force on April 21, 1955, in Parks AFB, CA. An interesting detail is that when Frank was younger he lost 1/2 of his index finger on his right hand and was so concerned that he may not become a fighter pilot because this was his trigger finger!
 He received his Silver Wings on August 27, 1957 (Class 55-T) with AF serial, 538443573.
 On January 10, 1958, he was posted to Nellis AFB, NV, home of the 3595th Combat Crew Training Wing, 3595th Combat Crew Training Group.
 He entered the 3594th Combat Crew Training Squadron and began his operational training on F-100 Super Sabres.
 After his completion of training, he transferred to the 44th Fighter Squadron, Black Widows, based overseas in Kadena AFB, Japan on December 29, 1959.
 A year later he was posted to Minot AFB home of the 4136th Strategic Wing and stayed there for almost 3 years where he earned “We Point with Pride” award for his flying abilities and coolness through a dangerous situation.

 “Captain Caras was flying number two position in a flight of two F-l00C’s that had departed Biggs AFB.
 During the climb, the leader signaled Captain Caras to join in close formation prior to penetrating the clouds.
 As Cpt.
 Caras rolled into a left turn and applied sufficient rudder to overcome the aircraft yaw tendency, the rudder pedal froze in this deflected position.
 Cpt.
 Caras alternately applied right and left rudder in an attempt to free the pedals.
 Each time left rudder was applied the pedal would deflect a little more in that direction.
 This action resulted in the rudder being deflected to almost a full left position.
 Due to the adverse crosswind at Biggs, both aircraft were diverted to Cannon AFB, New Mexico.
 Enroute to Cannon AFB, the pilot was occasionally able to break the rudder free, only to have it freeze in some other intermediate position.
 At the time of landing the rudder was frozen in approximately the neutral position, so the pilot elected to attempt a landing from a straight-in approach.
 While the wind was more aligned with the runway at Cannon, its velocity was nevertheless about 30 knots.
 This would necessarily require either rudder control, or nose wheel steering after touchdown to keep the aircraft on the runway.
 Cpt.
 Caras flew a long straight-in approach and touched down with the rudder locked.
 When the nose wheel was placed on the runway in an attempt to acquire steering, the rudder broke free, and a normal roll-out was accomplished.
 Investigation revealed a one-quarter inch castellated nut lying against the rudder actuator assembly.
 The nut was bent out of round and showed evidence of being rolled over.
 The nut had obviously found its way to a position just in front of the rudder control support, and when the left rudder was applied, the actuator rod end came forward rolling over the nut and locked the rudder.
 While the severity of this emergency may not be readily evident, Captain Caras was faced with the decision to either abandon the aircraft or attempt a landing.
 Once the decision to land was made, it became an emergency which, in addition to being a continuing one while in the air, presented the possibility of not being able to control the aircraft once on the ground.
 Captain Caras’ cool and disciplined handling of this emergency prevented the loss of a USAF aircraft, and earns him the recognition of the “We Point with Pride” award.”